Skip to Content

 For Chicken Satay

-1. Cut chicken meat into small cubes.
+1. Cut the chicken meat into small cubes.

 For Satay Peanut Sauce